sfeir-open-source/sfeir-school-playwright/docs/markdown/06-authentication/30-workers-considerations.md

 <br/>

-## Can you guess what will be the issue?
+## Can you guess what will be the issue? 🤔

 <br/>

-## Playwright offer mechanisms for that! 😃
+## Playwright offers mechanisms for that! 😃

 ##==##